Two random drawings each week

 Waiting List Parties in Poor Line

 - Every member from each party drawing in the “poor line” must sign the waiting list sign-in sheet prior to official draw time.
-Each party shall designate one member to collect Daily Waterfowl Hunting Tags, required stamps and licenses for each member and present them to staff prior to drawing pills.
+Each party shall designate one member to collect Daily Waterfowl Hunting Tags for each member and present them to staff prior to drawing pills.